 What is the impact and where does it occur?
 What is the organization's involvement in the impact?

-The Company owns, uses or is in the possession of information assets (such as financial information, intellectual property, and employee details), that can be in electronic systems, business applications, networks, and information processing facilities.
+Management Approach The Company owns, uses or is in the possession of information assets (such as financial information, intellectual property, and employee details), that can be in electronic systems, business applications, networks, and information processing facilities.
 Employees and officers, depending on the nature of their functions, also have access to various information assets of the Company.
 As information is one of the most critical assets of Petron, maintaining data security in the company provides protection to this asset.
 Maintaining the confidentiality, integrity and availability of information enables the company to continuously operate and provide services to our clients.

-- The Company established its Information Security Steering Committee ("ISSC") comprised of representatives from the Management Services Department, the Legal Department, the Human Resources Management and Development Department, and Internal Audit Department.
-The ISSC is tasked to provide oversight on company information security by enforcing and continually improving controls and requirements of information security within the Company, including the review and consideration of an information security management system. - In addition, Petron's Board of Directors approved the Personal Data Privacy Policy of the Company in May 2017 that sets out principle that the Company will observe transparency, legitimate use and proportionality in the processing of personal data.
-In compliance with applicable law and regulation, the Company has appointed a Data Privacy Officer. - Petron has also undertaken different initiatives in relation to data security.
-Foremost among these is the maintenance of its Information Security Management System which contains policies, guidelines, standards and procedure focused on maintaining confidentiality, integrity and availability of information and information systems throughout different IT processes
+The Company established its Information Security Steering Committee ("ISSC") comprised of representatives from the Management Information Systems Department, Legal Department, Human Resources Management and Development Department, and Internal Audit Department.
+The ISSC is tasked to provide oversight on the company's information security programs by enforcing and continually improving information security controls, including the review of the information security management system.
+In addition, Petron's Board of Directors approved the Personal Data Privacy Policy of the Company in May 2017.
+The policy sets out principles that the Company will adhere to when handling personal data.
+In compliance with applicable law and regulation, the Company has appointed a Data Privacy Officer.
+Petron has also undertaken different initiatives in relation to data security.
+Foremost among these is the establishment of an Information Security Management System (ISMS), which contains policies, guidelines, standards, and procedures with the objective of maintaining confidentiality, integrity, and availability of information and information systems throughout different IT processes.
+Petron's ISMS framework is aligned with ISO 27001 and National Institute of Science and Technology (NIST) frameworks, which are international standards on managing information security.